 One of the most important disciplines we started as a homeschool family is giving our kids gradual control of how their schedule is set.

 In the early elementary years, we largely set the agenda for each day.
 In later elementary years, we gave them their weekly goals, but we started giving our kids a say in how much they did and what days.
 By high school, we give them even more freedom with their daily routines, helping them keep in mind their bigger, long-term high school goals.

-In our homeschool science courses—Experience Astronomy and Experience Biology—we’ve worked hard to fill them with a contagious excitement.
-These full-credit lab science courses will inspire your kids to experience and love the sciences!
+In our homeschool science courses— Experience Astronomy, Experience Biology, Experience Chemistry, and Earth Science Explored—we’ve worked hard to fill them with a contagious excitement.
+These lab science courses will inspire your kids to experience and love the sciences!